-Professor Iji joined FNU in 2018 having held positions across a range of institutions including Ahmadu Bello University (Nigeria), University of KwaZulu-Natal and University of Pretoria (South Africa), and University of New England (Australia), where he was Coordinator of Higher Degrees by Research of a large school.
+Professor Iji joined FNU in 2018 having held positions across a range of institutions including Ahmadu Bello University (Nigeria), University of KwaZulu-Natal and University of Pretoria (South Africa), and University of New England (Australia), where he was Coordinator 2015.
+Prior to this, she served in various senior of Higher Degrees by Research of a large school.
 He has graduated close to 40 postgraduate students and is currently supervising 4 PhD students.
-Professor Iji is on the editorial board of a number of scientific journals and regularly reviews for other journals.
+Professor lij is on the editorial board of a number of scientific journals and regularly reviews for other journals.
 He has published over 300 journal and conference papers.